acode/cli/README.md

 	--force              Force command if not in root directory --output             Output path for the .tgz package

-	Downloads stdlib tarball (.tgz)
+	Downloads StdLib tarball (.tgz)

 rebuild [environment]
 	-r                   Rebuild a release package
 	--release            Rebuild a release package

-	Rebuilds a service (useful for registry performance updates), alias of stdlib restart -b
+	Rebuilds a service (useful for registry performance updates), alias of `lib restart -b`

 register
-	Registers a new stdlib user account
+	Registers a new StdLib user account

 release
-	Pushes release of stdlib package to registry and cloud (Alias of stdlib up -r)
+	Pushes release of StdLib package to registry and cloud (Alias of `lib up -r`)

 restart [environment]
 	-b                   Rebuild service fully